Texas

 Answering these questions can help you have a clearer view of how and when you may have harmed others in your past.

-How to Work Step 8: 3 Tips
+How to Work Step 8 (Practical Tips)

 Step 8 can be daunting and overwhelming, especially if you allow your thoughts to linger on things that you’ve done in the past.
 The best way to get started with Step 8 is to get that list of names down on paper.
 If you can’t decide who should be on your list, try thinking about those people you feel uncomfortable being around.
 Chances are, you may feel that way because of something you’ve done in the past that has caused hurt, conflict, or resentment.
 (This can also go both ways if they have also done something that caused you harm.)
 Don’t shy away from writing every name down, even if you’re unsure if you’re willing to make amends or if they’ll be well-received.